Tree Trimming Cost

 Weak Branches

 Weak branches are risks for falling.
-Signs of this are that they are a different colour to the rest of the tree.
+Signs of this are that they are a different colour from the rest of the tree.
 They may also be snapped in places.

 Too Much Growth